From Montreal to Quebec City: Road trip tips, route & highlights

 Take your time and don't forget your camera and binoculars, as this is also a great place to watch birds.

-The Montreal Quebec City itinerary offers spectacular views both in Indian summer and in winter.
-However, if you are planning your Montreal Quebec road trip, you should include different highlights depending on the season – Autumn leaves or winter festivals.
+The Montreal-Quebec City road trip offers spectacular views in both Indian Summer and winter.
+However, those planning their Montreal-Quebec City road trip should include different highlights depending on the season, such as autumn foliage or winter festivals.

 A road trip from Montreal to Québec City is worthwhile in the fall, for example, because of the Indian Summer and in February because of the Québec Winter Carnival.

-A particularly magical time of year to plan your Montreal to Quebec City itinerary is definitely Indian Summer.
-From late September to mid-October, the forests along the St. Lawrence River transform into an explosion of gold, red, and orange hues.
+A particularly magical time of year to plan your Montreal-Quebec City itinerary is Indian Summer.
+From late September to mid-October, the forests along the St. Lawrence River transform into a firework display of gold, red, and orange hues.

 Especially on the route between Montreal and Quebec City, there are spectacular photo opportunities: in the small villages, along the King's Road, on river banks and at viewpoints.